greguz/fluido/README.md

 ### Promise support

-Using the above method to create a stream, you'll be able to use both *Promises* or *callbacks* on any internal method (`read`, `write`, `writev`, `final`, `transform`, `flush`, `destroy`).
+By using the above functions to create a stream, you'll be able to use both *Promises* or *callbacks* on any internal method (`read`, `write`, `writev`, `final`, `transform`, `flush`, `destroy`).

 The `read` method is the only one that may be used synchronously,